 Choosing the right dog collar is no easy task.
 After all, it is a safety device for arguably the most beloved member of your family.
 You want your pup to be comfortable and stylish while still having a collar that is functional, reliable, easy to use, and secure.
 This could mean having multiple collars for different uses, like walks, training, in-house play, and so on.
 Or, you could get one collar that does it all - the buckle martingale collar.

-The buckle martingale collar is known for how it constructs when a dog pulls on a leash.
-These collars are adjustable and will not tighten more than the actual width of a dog’s neck.
+A Buckle Martingale collar works exactly like a standard martingale collar that slips over the head - but you can open and close it to avoid all of that extra adjusting.
+These collars will not tighten more than the actual width of a dog's neck.
 This prevents choking or any other type of potential harm to your pup.
-A buckle martingale collar is similar to the standard martingale collar, but it includes a buck on the side for release.
-This allows for easy application and removal of the collar.
+The opening and closing action of the buckle on a martingale collar with a buckle This allows for easy application and removal of the collar.

 Safety Tips & Tricks

 As with all dog collars, there are certain safety measures that must be taken in order to ensure maximum protection of your pooch.
 While these collars are very effective and safe, still keep these tips in mind when using a martingale collar:

 - Don't leave your dog unattended when first using a collar

 - Make sure that you are comfortably able to fit two fingers inside the collar